Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

-Added "and initiated treatment" to the numerator and denominator for clarity because not everyone with LTBI actually start treatment.
+In 2013, the phrase "and initiated treatment" was added to the numerator and denominator for clarity because not everyone with LTBI actually starts treatment.

-Added phrases to the objective statement for clarity: Increase the percentage of *contacts to sputum smear-positive *tuberculosis* cases who complete treatment after being diagnosed with latent tuberculosis infection *(LTBI) and initiated treatment for LTBI.*
+In 2013, the following phrases were added to the objective statement for clarity: Increase the percentage of *contacts to sputum smear-positive *tuberculosis* cases who complete treatment after being diagnosed with latent tuberculosis infection *(LTBI) and initiated treatment for LTBI.*

 Additional resources about the objective.